Example 1: A

 Once again, return to the Table

-of All Effects dialog and this time select the interaction
+of All Effects dialog box, and select the interaction effect

-As you can see, you have full control over the order in which the factors
+have full control over the order in which the factors in the interaction

-The graph below nicely summarizes the results of this study, that is,
+The graph nicely summarizes the results of this study, that is, the

-environment (dashed line) made more errors than those raised in the free environment (solid line).
+environment (red line) made more errors than those raised in the free environment (blue line).
 At the

 same time, the dull rats made